 Many who oppose the no win no fee personal injury claims process say that whiplash is a made up injury and abused by claimants looking for a quid or two.
 However, anyone who has sustained a whiplash injury knows the truth.
 Whiplash can cause serious pain, ongoing discomfort and prevent people living their life as usual.
 In some cases, people can suffer permanent injuries as a result.
 By seeking compensation, claimants can win a settlement to cover the pain and distress of their whiplash injuries, recover any losses (including lost wages) and access rehabilitation therapies.

+As with all claims for personal injury compensation, whiplash claimants need to provide sufficient evidence to support their claim.
 In order to prove that you have suffered a whiplash injury, you will need to have a professional medical diagnosis made of the symptoms you are suffering with.
 This can be done by visiting an A&E department or by seeing your GP.

 It doesn’t matter if you have not already seen your doctor or been to hospital, you can still start your claim and we advise that you do just that – don’t delay your claim for too long as it could have a negative impact on the outcome.